2017 Board of Directors

 Evan Thompson, Austin, Executive Director

 Evan Thompson is the executive director of Preservation Texas.
-Prior to joining PT in 2014, he served for four years as executive director of the Preservation Society of Charleston and served for six years as executive director of Historic Beaufort Foundation, both in South Carolina.
-He is a graduate of The University of Texas School of Law and the University of Richmond.
+Prior to joining PT in 2014, he served for four years as executive director of the Preservation Society of Charleston (2010-2014) and served for six years as executive director of Historic Beaufort Foundation (2004-2010), both in South Carolina.
+He is a graduate of The University of Texas School of Law (2000) and the University of Richmond (1997).
 In 2011, he was the inaugural recipient of the National Trust for Historic Preservation’s American Express Aspire Award, recognizing an emerging national leader in the preservation field.
+He was selected to participate in the 2013 Attingham Summer School for the study of English country houses.

 P.O.
 Box 12832